 With COVID-19 still with us, 2021 could look a bit different at the Trust.
-We try to answer any questions you might have about what trips we could run and how we will do in safely.
+We try to answer any questions you might have about what trips we could run and how we will do it safely.

-"The team has been exploring all the eventualities we could face next year – from delivering trips as normal at one end of the spectrum, to the UK being in ‘lockdown’ and running another Virtual Summer at the other.
+"The team has been exploring all the eventualities we could face this year – from delivering trips as normal at one end of the spectrum, to the UK being in ‘lockdown’ and running another Virtual Summer at the other.
 Along that spectrum there are a number of possibilities.

 "These include what a vaccine and/or a robust testing programme might enable us to do; how we could run socially distanced yacht trips and/or outdoor adventure residential weeks; and if regional activity days on the water could bring young people together if can't bring them to us."Read the full blog Find out about the trips

 We don’t want you to hold back from signing up and then miss the chance to be considered.
 The 2021 trips are not scheduled to start until June so we have to do all our planning around what might be possible then, rather than what is happening around the country now.
-If you want to join a Trust trip next year, sign up and let us worry about the safety side.
+If you want to join a Trust trip this year, sign up and let us worry about the safety side.
 If we don't believe it’s safe, the trip(s) won’t run

 Young people returning have the advantage of knowing how seriously we take safety, those potentially coming on trips for the first time don’t have that luxury.
 If you/your child is considering joining us for the first time in 2021, we can put you in touch with other young people/families who can answer questions and give you the reassurance you need.